Peter Ribe

-Peter Ribe (born November 7, 1966) is a Norwegian sprint canoer who competed in the early to mid-1990s.
+Peter Ribe (born 7 November 1966) is a Norwegian sprint canoeist who competed in the early to mid-1990s.
 He won a bronze medal in the K-2 10000 m event at the 1993 ICF Canoe Sprint World Championships in Copenhagen.

 Ribe also competed at the 1992 Summer Olympics in Barcelona in the K-2 500 m and K-2 1000 m events, but did not make the final of either event.
 He was eliminated in the repechage round of the K-2 500 m event and in the semifinal round of the K-2 1000 m event.

-Peter Ribe used an eye allergy medicine.
-This medicine did not contain information about the substance you accused in doping.
-Ribe failed a doping test just before the 1996 Summer Olympics and was sent home with a three-month international suspension.
-Ribe was unfairly penalized due to lack of information from the drug.
+Ribe took medication for his eye allergy, which did not have information about the substance that led to his failed doping test just before the 1996 Summer Olympics.
+As a result, he was sent home and given a three-month international suspension, which was an unfair penalty due to the lack of information provided about the drug.